Ishivijay/Plant-Disease-Detection/README.md

 - Trains a simple K Nearest Neighbors (KNN) model for classification using OpenCV.
 - Predicts the class (healthy or diseased) of a single plant leaf image.

+## Dataset

+The dataset used in this project is sourced from the PlantVillage dataset, which consists of 54303 healthy and unhealthy leaf images divided into 38 categories by species and disease.
+The dataset can be found at [PlantVillage Dataset](https://data.mendeley.com/datasets/tywbtsjrjv/1).

 ## Requirements

-- Python 3.x
+- Python 3.11
-- OpenCV (opencv-python)
+- OpenCV 4.9.0 (opencv-python)
-- NumPy
+- NumPy 1.26.4

 ## Usage